Getting Started With Viscosity (Mac)

 The Viscosity Menu

-The Viscosity menu allows you to connect or disconnect a connection by selecting it from the menu, open Viscosity's Preferences window, open Viscosity's Details window, and to quit Viscosity.
+The Viscosity menu allows you to connect or disconnect a connection by selecting it from the menu, open Viscosity's Settings window, open Viscosity's Details window, and to quit Viscosity.
 Your connections will be automatically disconnected when Viscosity quits.

 Please note that by default Viscosity does not appear in the dock.